 EU member states have committed to a 55 percent net reduction in greenhouse gas emissions (GHG) by 2030.
 Replacing 30 percent of existing petroleum-based products with bio-based versions could help reduce GHG emissions by up to 50 percent and support the transition from a linear to a circular economy.
 As part of the transition towards a post-petroleum society, bio-based industries, which use renewable biological resources for the production of bio-based products and biofuel, offer a unique opportunity to establish sustainable, innovative and competitive value chains, thereby decoupling economic growth from resource depletion and negative environmental impacts.

-The European Commission adopted a new Circular Economy Action Plan in 2020 aimed at finding new ways to valorise high quality waste streams for re-use, remanufacturing and recycling thus making the circular economy a reality.
-CIRCULAR BIOCARBON aims to valorise two major urban waste streams: the organic fraction of municipal solid waste (OFMSW) and sewage sludge (SS).
-Both have significant environmental impact but can be turned into valuable resources (high added-value products) for cities.
+The European Commission adopted a new Circular Economy Action Plan in 2020 aimed at finding new ways to valorise high quality waste streams for reuse, remanufacturing and recycling, thus making the circular economy a reality.
+CIRCULAR BIOCARBON aims to valorise two major organic urban waste streams: the organic fraction of municipal solid waste (OFMSW) and sewage sludge (SS).
+Both have significant environmental impact but can be turned into valuable resources (high-value-added products) for cities.

-Cities generate substantial amounts of waste, including organic waste and sewage sludge.
+Cities generate substantial amounts of organic waste, including OFMSW and SS.
 Both streams have considerable environmental, social and economic impacts and are traditionally perceived as a burden by cities, who not only bear most of these impacts but are also in charge of collection and treatment.
 Biodegradable waste is a key source of greenhouse gas emissions from landfill sites, corresponding to about 3 % of total EU greenhouse gas emissions (EEA, 2019a).

 It is a mud-like residue resulting from wastewater treatment.
 According to the European Commission, in 2008 alone, 10 million tons in dry solids of sewage sludge were generated across Europe putting pressure on current wastewater treatment plants capacities.
 Sewage sludge contains heavy metals and pathogens such as viruses and bacteria, but also valuable organic matter and nutrients such as nitrogen and phosphorus.